StingrayFG/deuterium/README.md

 # Deuterium

-Deuterium is a simple file sharing project built with NodeJS.
+Deuterium is a simple file sharing project built with NextJS, Tailwind, Prisma, Express, PostgreSQL.

+This is a repository for the backend part of Deuterium project.

+# Features

+One click uploading

+Drag & drop supported

+Direct download links

+A minimal web interface

+# Installation and configuration

+Installation and configuration are described in the wiki: https://github.com/StingrayFG/deuterium/wiki

 #
-This repository is a simple backend created with Express + Prisma.

-Frontend repository can be find here: https://github.com/StingrayFG/deuterium-ui.
+Frontend repository can be found here: https://github.com/StingrayFG/deuterium-ui.